Table of Contents

 President’s Day weekend, unfortunately, falls a week after Portland’s Chinese New Year celebrations end.
 That said, the Lan Su Chinese Garden is worth a visit at any time.
 From there, cap off your visit with a meal at delectable Duck House Chinese Restaurant near Portland State University.

 Downtown Portland is rich with attractions worth your time, From Pioneer Courthouse Square (called “Portland’s Living Room”) to the massive and maze-like Powell’s City of Books.
-The Oregon Museum of Science and Industry is also hosting a special After Dark event for the 21-plus crowd on February 15.
-Science + Alcohol = Fun.
-(Just make sure you wear your safety goggles.)
+The Oregon Museum of Science and Industry is hosting Marvel: Universe of Super Heroes until early April.
+The exhibit features original comic book pages, interactive displays, life-size superhero statues, costumes and props, and so much more.

 Last but never least, Portland’s reputation as one of the best brunch cities in the U.S. is something to take advantage of in every season — so order a Bloody Mary as you reminisce on your epic Rose City weekend.